 To fill this gap, we developed Amazon Attribution.

-Unavailable through any publisher tools, this Marin feature allows you to view and report on your Search and Social spend right alongside the equivalent conversions on Amazon.
+Unavailable through any publisher tools, this Marin feature allows you to view and report on your Search and Social spend alongside the equivalent conversions on Amazon.

 A Note About Geography